Campanula trachelium 'Bernice'

 Other Names: Nettle-Leaf Bellflower, Throatwort, Coventry Bells

-Bernice Bellflower has masses of beautiful spikes of blue bell-shaped flowers rising above the foliage from early to mid summer, which are most effective when planted in groupings.
-Its serrated pointy leaves remain light green in color throughout the season.
+Bernice Bellflower has masses of beautiful spikes of purple bell-shaped flowers rising above the foliage from early to mid summer, which are most effective when planted in groupings.
+The flowers are excellent for cutting.
+Its serrated pointy leaves remain green in color throughout the season.
 The fruit is not ornamentally significant.

 Bernice Bellflower is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
+It is a good choice for attracting bees, butterflies and hummingbirds to your yard.
 It has no significant negative characteristics.

 Bernice Bellflower is recommended for the following landscape applications;